Irreducibility and components rigid in moduli of the Hilbert scheme of smooth curves: Basic set up, terminologies and preliminary results

 It is a folklore conjecture that such components should not exist, except when $g=0$.
 It is also expected \cite[1.47]{HM} that there are no rigid curves in $\PP^r$, that is curves that admit no deformations other than those given by projectivities of $\PP^r$, except for rational normal curves.

 In the next two sections, we provide a proof of the fact that $\mathcal{H}_{g+1,g,3}$ is irreducible and $\mathcal{H}_{d,g,3}$ does not have a component rigid in moduli if $g>0$.
+This in turn implies that there are no rigid curves in $\mathbb{P}^3$ except for twisted cubic curves.
 In the subsequent section we also prove that, for $r \ge 4$, $\mathcal{H}_{d,g,r}$ does not carry any component rigid in moduli in a certain restricted range with respect to $d,g>0$ and $r$.
 In proving the results, we utilize several classical theorems including the so-called Accola-Griffiths-Harris' bound on the dimension of a component consisting of birationally very ample linear series in the variety of special linear series on a smooth algebraic curve.
 We work over the field of complex numbers.

 4pt